William Morrow | 2018

 Again, I have to say, this was all just a fucking trick on the reader.
 I don’t like that style of writing.
 It ceases to be a mystery to solve.

-I guess this book was just completely disappointing and kind of depressing, and the character of Jessica Paige was completely pointless and her chapters only served to confuse me more about what the point of everything was.
+I guess this book was just completely disappointing and kind of depressing, and the character of Jessica Paige was useless and her chapters only served to confuse me more about what the point of everything was.

 All these bad people, dead children and tragedy of justice, but there’s very little satisfaction for the reader to hold onto in the end.